 - Don’t worry: you are not supposed to have a thesis yet at this point (in fact, if you can already tell what your main claim will be, then there is no point in doing the project!), but you can/should list a series of questions that your project will address.

-- But: your proposal has to show how your project will be “argumentative” (rather than just a statement of fact).
+- But … your proposal has to show how your project will be “argumentative” (rather than just a statement of fact).
 You don’t want to just find sources and report back on them (mere summary).
 Even if you are exploring a commonly researched/discussed topic, how will you bring your own perspective to bear on it, and by putting sources and ideas in dialogue with one another, produce something original?
-In short, how will your project expand the Science Fiction Archive (broadly conceived)?
+In short, how will your project expand our understanding of Science Fiction (broadly conceived)?

 - What further research do you need to do to become informed about your topic?